Early Start Student Handbook

 Welcome to Early Start, Indiana Tech’s dual-credit/dual-enrollment program.
 Whether you are taking classes at your high school, online or on our beautiful campus, we are excited to have you with us.

 This handbook is filled with important information about Early Start, such as grades, withdraw/refund policies, schedules and book information.
-You can also download a PDF if you would like a printable version.

 Table of Contents

 - Early Start Benefits

 - General Information

 - Refund of Fees

 - Services for Students with Disabilities